digital-cargo/good-practice-truck-preadvice/README.md

 ### Implementation Guidelines

-This section outlines mandatory and best practice guidelines for the TruckPreAdvice use case in accordance with the ONE Record standard.
-For every data class and property, compliance requires adherence to certain guidelines marked as MUST, while it is RECOMMENDED to follow others for best practices.
-Additionally, to facilitate comprehension, practical data examples are included to demonstrate the implementation of these guidelines.
+This section details the mandatory and best practice guidelines for the TruckPreAdvice use case in alignment with the ONE Record standard.
+Compliance requires adherence to specific guidelines marked as MUST for each data class and property, while it is RECOMMENDED to follow others as best practices.
+To aid understanding, practical data examples are provided to illustrate the implementation of these guidelines.

 **Location**